Northern Lights

 Budget Travel

-• Transportation: Using public transportation like buses and regional trains can cost around €10 to €25 per day, depending on how much you travel.
-The day tickets in cities or Länder-Tickets for regional travel offer good value.
+Using public transportation like buses and regional trains can cost around €10 to €25 per day, depending on how much you travel.
+The day tickets in cities or regional travel passes offer good value.

-• Activities: Many of Germany's attractions, like parks, museums with free entry days, and historical sites, can be low-cost or free.
+Many of Finland's attractions, like national parks, museums with free entry days, and natural sites, can be low-cost or free.
 Paid attractions might range from €5 to €15.

 Mid-Range Travel

-• Transportation: Renting a car or using faster intercity trains (like the ICE) might average €30 to €60 per day.
+Renting a car or using faster intercity trains might average €30 to €60 per day.

 Luxury Travel